 This is the site of the medieval village of Maltby, where a cottage would have stood within each of the raised rectangles.
 The distinct moated square at the end of the field continued in use for a longer period.

 (4) After approximately 1 mile, you emerge onto the Horncastle Road.
 Cross carefully, turning left downhill, then turn right to follow the footpath past some trees.
-Follow the path over stiles and grassland.
-In the 2nd field, head left towards the left corner and over the metal footbridge onto the road.
+Follow the path over grassland and into the 2nd field, head left towards the left corner and over the footbridge onto the road.
 Turn left and continue to St Peter’s Church.

 The church was almost completely rebuilt in 1839.
 The bright and pretty interior contains box pews and a working barrel organ on the west gallery.
 In the windows are oval medallions of early German glass depicting biblical scenes.

 (5) Opposite the church, go through the gate and into the uneven grass field.
-Follow the bridleway as it crosses the field to the left of the brick pillars and over the stream, ignoring the footpath to the left.
-Ignore a stile leading to a private garden but continue to the small gate through the hedge.
+Follow the bridleway as it crosses the field to the left of the brick pillars and cross the stream at the footbridge, and continue to the small gate through the hedge.

 (6) Cross over the track, and turn left up a slight rise and turn left, keeping the hedge on your left as you walk along the grass bridleway at the edge of the field.
-Ignore the bridleway gate on your left, but continue to go over a stile on your left.
+Ignore the bridleway gate on your left, but continue to the next signposted left turn.

 (7) Cross the old railway line and go into a small area of woodland.
-Follow the path through the woodland and continue along the edge of the field.
-Near the bypass, turn left and head for the field gate and stile which brings you out onto the Hallington Road.
+Follow the path through the woodland and continue along the edge of the field walking round the Louth Flood Alleviation Scheme to join the tarmac path to reach Hallington Road.
 Cross the road and turn right to walk under the bypass bridge and into Hubbard’s Hills.

 Hubbard’s Hills has been a public park since 1907.
 It was given to the town by the trustees of Augutse Alphonse Pahud, a Swiss who settled in Louth to teach German and French at the Grammar School.
 Since then, the deep valley with its meandering river has been enjoyed by the town’s residents and visitors.